-The ‘Great European Tour’ took place following Wolfgang’s important ‘debut’ in 1762 and his visit to the Empress Maria Theresia in Vienna later that year.
-Leopold Mozart playfully recalled in his letters of how the boy jumped into the lap of the Empress and kissed her.
-It is generally believed that this scene took place in the Mirrors Room at Schönbrunn Palace, the Habsburg imperial summer residence outside Vienna.
-Certainly, the extensive tours made by the Mozart family enabled them to meet and perform before many members of European royalty and nobility, thanks to the children’s precocious musical talent – “Nannerl” was herself an extremely talented musician, who also made occasional attempts at composition.
-The first of these musical tours was made in 1762 when the young Wolfgang was six years old and “Nannerl” aged eleven; although his sister was undoubtedly talented, it was obvious that it was the little Wolfgang who was regarded as the main prodigy, something which left a lasting impression on the great cities of Europe they visited.
-When he later undertook journeys in the frustrating search for a permanent court appointment, he would find that the European crowds who had readily welcomed him as a child genius, would also have to accept that he was no longer that same child but instead an ambitious and burgeoning composer, of a maturity which belied his years.
+The ‘Great European Tour’ enabled the Mozart children to meet and perform before European royalty and nobility, thanks to their precocious musical talent.
+“Nannerl” was an extremely talented musician, who also made occasional attempts at composition.
+The first of these musical tours was made in 1762 when the young Wolfgang was six-years-old and “Nannerl” aged eleven.
+Although his sister was undoubtedly talented, it was obvious that it was the little Wolfgang who was regarded as the main prodigy, something which left a lasting impression on the great cities of Europe they visited.
+When he later undertook journeys in the frustrating search for a permanent court appointment, he would find that the European crowds who had readily welcomed him as a child genius, were awkward in their attitude towards him now that he was no longer that same child but instead an ambitious and burgeoning composer, seeking court patronage.

-Leopold Mozart describes the visit that the Mozart family made to Buckingham House, which George III had purchased shortly after his marriage to Charlotte of Mecklenburg-Strelitz and which later became Buckingham Palace.
+Leopold Mozart describes the visit that the Mozart family made to Buckingham House, which George III had purchased shortly after his marriage to Charlotte of Mecklenburg-Strelitz (the ‘Queen’s House’) and which later became Buckingham Palace.
 It was not designated the official London residence of the monarch until the beginning of Queen Victoria’s reign.
-Buckingham Palace was extensively remodelled during the reign of George IV with the assistance of the architect John Nash; certainly Buckingham House was known as the ‘Queen’s House’ in George III’s time and Leopold Mozart himself refers to the building as the ‘Queen’s Palace’ because it was purchased with Queen Charlotte in mind.
-This was also because it had initially been intended as a more private royal home, St. James’s Palace being still the official residence of the couple.
-Today, St. James’s Palace is officially where the British court resides and the Court to which all ambassadors are accredited.
+Leopold Mozart refers to the building as the ‘Queen’s Palace’ because it was purchased with Queen Charlotte in mind.
+This was also because it had initially been intended as a more private royal home, St James’s Palace being still the official residence of the couple.
+Today, St James’s Palace is officially where the British court resides and is still the Court to which all ambassadors are accredited.

-Amongst the concerts that the Mozart children gave in London, was the first of these royal performances, on 27 April 1764 – a visit that began at six o’clock and lasted a full three hours, after which they received the princely sum of 24 guineas as a reward.
-They were given an extremely warm welcome by the royal couple and even a week later, were recognised as they walked in the nearby St. James’s Park, King George III waving from the open window of his carriage as he drove past.
+Amongst the concerts that the Mozart children gave in London, was the first of these royal performances on 27 April 1764, a visit that began at six o’clock and lasted a full three hours, after which they received the princely sum of 24 guineas as a reward.
+They were given an extremely warm welcome by the royal couple and even a week later were recognised as they walked in the nearby St James’s Park, King George III being captured in informal posture, waving from the open window of his carriage as he drove past.
 The children gave their first public concert the day after George III’s birthday, which was celebrated on 4 June.

-A second royal visit followed at the Queen’s House on 19 May which began at six o’clock in the evening and lasted until ten at night; as part of this visit, Wolfgang accompanied Queen Charlotte in an aria she sang and then on the flute as a solo.
+A second visit to the Queen’s House on 19 May began at six o’clock in the evening and lasted until ten at night.
+As part of this visit, the young Wolfgang accompanied Queen Charlotte in an aria she sang and then on the flute as a solo.
 George III presented Wolfgang with works to play at first sight, including pieces by Bach, Abel and Händel.
-There must have been a chamber organ in the room during this visit, so perhaps it took place in a part of the House where the royal family dined, as at Kew, because musical entertainment was typical at this time, as an accompaniment to dining.
+There must have been a chamber organ in the room during this visit, so perhaps it took place in a part of the House where the Royal Family dined as at Kew, because musical entertainment was typical at this time, as an accompaniment to dining.
 Wolfgang played on organ for the King and Queen and also improvised melodies on the violin for some arias by Händel.
-The Mozarts were given another 24 Guineas on occasion of this visit – Queen Charlotte’s brother was also there, as were two brothers of George III, according to Leopold Mozart’s letters home.
+The Mozarts were given another 24 guineas on occasion of this visit.
 The sonatas that Wolfgang wrote for keyboard and violin, K10-15, in B flat, G, A, F, G and B flat were dedicated to Queen Charlotte before the end of 1764.
 The Mozarts were invited again to the court in October.